istio/istio.io/content/en/docs/ops/performance-and-scalability/index.md

 of **1000** services and **2000** sidecars with 70,000 mesh-wide requests per second.
 After running the tests using Istio {{< istio_release_name >}}, we get the following results:

-- The Envoy proxy uses **0.6 vCPU** and **50 MB memory** per 1000 requests per second going through the proxy.
+- The Envoy proxy uses **0.5 vCPU** and **33 MB memory** per 1000 requests per second going through the proxy.
 - The `istio-telemetry` service uses **0.6 vCPU** per 1000 **mesh-wide** requests per second.
 - Pilot uses **1 vCPU** and 1.5 GB of memory.
-- The Envoy proxy adds 8ms to the 90th percentile latency.
+- The Envoy proxy adds 6.3 ms to the 90th percentile latency.

 ## Control plane performance